 teachers.

 Learning today means more than memorising facts.
 It means learning to learn for a lifetime.
 Savvy parents and educators know that the school library is key to teaching students not just to read but to practice the skills they need to seek, evaluate and use information throughout their lives.
 In fact, research shows those students from schools with professionally staffed, fully equipped libraries score higher on literacy and achievement tests.
+Does your child's school library measure up?

 • Is there a qualified teacher librarian?
 Is there adequate support staff?